Azie88/MySQL-Inventory-Database/README.md

 5. Import the CSV files into MySQL Workbench as tables to your new database

-6. Use the EER Diagram to enter the column datatypes, primary keys and relationships for each table
+6. Use the EER Diagram to enter the column datatypes, primary keys and foreign keys for each table
 ![EER Diagram](https://github.com/user-attachments/assets/0369f474-24df-4962-8aeb-799d0c4fb365)